Aryan-Jhaveri/mcp-foodguidecanada/IMPLEMENTATIONS.md

 [] Maybe create a tool to create .ics files (need to see how different LLM clients display artifacts)

 ## Notes

 <details>
 <summary> List of notes and questions to consider </summary>

-* In V2.0, The MCP server becomes and amalgam of access to reference intake values and Canadian Nutrient File, and a temporary local database access.
+* In V2.0, The MCP server becomes and amalgam of access to dietary reference intake values + Canadian Nutrient File, and a temporary local database access.
 The workflow of the agent becomes something like:

 Input Recipe Query --> Download recipe to temporary db as an sql table [Ingredients, serving size, units, and amount] --> When asked: Fetch recipe nutrient profile for different ingredients --|--> If asked: Compare values for recipes for a days worth, with DRI Table values to find if food the user is planning on consuming meets DRI requirments